The final screen credit reads, "Dedicated to Sergio and Don", referring to Clint Eastwood's mentors, Sergio Leone and Don Siegel.

-By Clint Eastwood's own recollection he was given the script in the "early 80s" although he did not immediately pursue it, because according to him "I thought I should do some other things first."
+By Clint Eastwood's own recollection, he was given the script in the "early '80s" although he did not immediately pursue it, because according to him "I thought I should do some other things first."
+He later said that he waited purposely until he had the right age and he was in the right place of his career.
 Biographer Patrick McGilligan specifies that it was presented to him in the spring of 1984 by Megan Rose, a story analyst at Warner Brothers, who Eastwood happened to be sleeping with at the time.

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

-The rifle Deputy Andy Russell (Jeremy Ratchford) carries, to arrest English Bob (Sir Richard Harris), is a Winchester '66 "Yellowboy", with the fore-stock removed, to resemble a first-model Henry.
+The rifle Deputy Andy Russell (Jeremy Ratchford) carries to arrest English Bob (Richard Harris) is a Winchester '66 "Yellowboy" with the fore-stock removed, to resemble a first-model Henry.

 The second film Morgan Freeman was in that won an Oscar for best picture, the first being Driving Miss Daisy and the third one being Million Dollar Baby also directed by and starring Clint Eastwood.